DAYTON FREIGHT PROMOTES TWO SERVICE CENTER MANAGERS

 Dayton Freight Lines, Inc., a leading provider of regional less-than-truckload (LTL) transportation services, announced two managerial promotions.

-Chris Lamkin was promoted to Assistant Service Center Manager of the Cincinnati OH facility.
-Lamkin earned a bachelor’s degree in Business Administration from Ohio State University.
-He spent 17 years in the transportation industry before joining Dayton Freight in 2012.
-Since then, he has held a variety of roles including Operations Supervisor, Dispatcher and most recently was the Service Center Manager in Walton KY.
+Connor Lund was promoted to Service Center Manager of the Elgin IL facility.
+After graduating from Indiana University, he started his career at Dayton Freight in the Management Trainee Program.
+Since then, he held positions as an Operations Supervisor and Operations Manager in Indianapolis IN, Service Center Manager in Lowell IN and most recently the Assistant Service Center Manager in Joliet IL.

-Brad Ferguson was promoted to Service Center Manager at the Walton KY facility.
-Ferguson started working for Dayton Freight while attending Indiana University-South Bend.
-After graduation, he completed the Company’s Management Trainee Program and has held positions including Transportation Coordinator, Operations Manager, Supervisor and the Service Center Manager in Fort Wayne IN, Toledo OH and Des Plaines IL.
+Marc Suwanski was promoted to Assistant Service Center Manager at the Midway IL facility.
+Suwanski has been working in the transportation industry for 19 years, and joined Dayton Freight in 2013.
+Since then he has worked as an Operations Manager for both the Inbound and City Operations at the Midway Service Center, and most recently was the Operations Manager at the Des Plaines Service Center.

 Founded in 1981, Dayton Freight is a private, union-free, less-than truckload (LTL) freight carrier headquartered in Dayton, Ohio.
 Currently ranked as the country’s 14th largest LTL company, Dayton Freight has 60 Service Centers in 13 Midwest states, served by 5,000 employees.
 Offering 1 or 2 day service to thousands of cities, Dayton Freight is known for its prudent growth, operational excellence, advanced technology and an unparalleled company culture known as The Dayton Difference.